 By default, Microsoft Office Excel determines the minimum and maximum scale values of the vertical (value) axis (axis: A line bordering the chart plot area used as a frame of reference for measurement.
 The y axis is usually the vertical axis and contains data.
-The x-axis is usually the horizontal axis and contains categories.), also known as the y axis, when you create a chart.
+The x-axis is usually the horizontal axis and contains categories.) when you create a chart.
 However, you can customize the scale to better meet your needs.
-When the values that are plotted in the chart cover a very large range, you can also change the value axis to a logarithmic scale, also known as log scale.
+When the values that are plotted in the chart cover a very large range, you can also change the vertical (value) axis to a logarithmic scale (also known as log scale).

-To change the scale of other axes in a chart, see Change the scale of the horizontal (category) axis in a chart or Change the scale of the depth (series) axis in a chart.
+For information about how to change the scale of other axes, see Change the scale of the horizontal (category) axis in a chart or Change the scale of the depth (series) axis in a chart.

-- In a chart, click the value axis that you want to change, or do the following to select the axis from a list of chart elements:
+- In a chart, click the vertical (value) axis that you want to change, or do the following to select the axis from a list of chart elements:

 - Click anywhere in the chart.